 Conducting clinical studies in the U.S

-- An investigational new drug (IND) application is usually submitted to propose clinical investigation of an unapproved drug, or an approved product for a new indication or in a new patient population.
+- An investigational new drug (IND) application is usually submitted to propose a clinical investigation of an unapproved drug, or an approved product for a new indication or in a new patient population.

 - IND is also required to conduct a bioavailability or bioequivalence (BA/BE) study if the test product contains a new chemical entity or involves a radioactively labeled drug product or a cytotoxic drug product.

-- In case there is no response from the FDA in the 30 day window period, the sponsor can start the clinical development program as described in the IND on 31st day provided institutional review board (IRB) approval is in place.
+- In case there is no response from the FDA in the 30 day window period, the sponsor can start the clinical development program as described in the IND on the 31st day provided institutional review board (IRB) approval is in place.